 If you have suffered a bladder injury due to medical negligence, we have the required expertise to review your claim, advise and represent you in a compensation claim.
-Bladder perforation during surgery or a keyhole procedure, prolapse or ruptures can cause not only physical harm, but also result in major.
+Bladder perforation during surgery or a keyhole procedure, prolapse or ruptures can cause not only physical harm, but also result in emotional distress.
 Ongoing symptoms and complications can also severely damage a victim’s mental health.
 Claiming compensation for a bladder injury not only provides money to fund treatment, rehabilitation and cover lost earnings, but the process can also lead to much-needed answers for victims who struggle to understand how such an injury could have happened to them.

 Reasons to bring a claim for bladder injury misdiagnosis